iconifyit/iconjar-to-ai/README.md

 # IconJar to Adobe Illustrator

 This collection of scripts is run as a JavaScript Extension script for Adobe Illustrator.
-The script allows you to select an IconJar archive to extract the enclosed icons and metadata, and import the icons using the icons tags as the artboard name.
+The script allows you to select an IconJar archive and imports the icons to individual artboards, using the icon tags from IconJar as the artboard names.
 The benefit of this is that you can then re-export the artboards to any file format you like, using the tags as file names.
 This is beneficial for designers who sell icons on sites like Iconfinder that use dash-delimted file names to auto-tag uploads.
+No more manually tagging icons on Iconfinder.

 ## IMPORTANT ##

-This app is *ONLY* compatible with MacOS.
+Sorry, but this app is *ONLY* compatible with MacOS.
+The app uses AppleScript, an automation scripting language with no equivalent on Windows.

 ## Installation

-This is not a simple download-and-run script.
-By default, Adobe Illustrator scripts cannot communicate directly with NodeJS.
-JavaScript Extension in Illustrator _does_ have the ability to run external scripts via the `File.execute()` command, but this gives mixed results when trying to run command-line shell scripts.
-There is also no way to pass arguments to the file being executed.

-To get around these limitations, arguments to be used are written to a NodeJS-formatted file and the enclosed **Commander.app** AppleScript file runs the enclused NodeJS app.
-The app is pre-programmed to look for the arguments that were written to `./ai-nodejs-tools/var/module.js`.
+1. Download the Github archive and extract it where ever you like on your computer.
+2. Double-click on the **Installer** applet icon.
+3. Restart Adobe Illustrator.

 ## System Requirements

-1. Xcode
+1. MacOS
-2. NodeJS
-3. NPM
+2. JSON Helper AppleScript utility app from [MouseDown.net](http://www.mousedown.net/mouseware/JSONHelper.html)

-## Required/Helpful Knowledge
+## Helpful Skills

 1. Some familiarity with the command line `/Applications/Utilities/Terminal.app`
 2. Some ability to install applications